AdhesionTek/Quantum-Wormhole/README.md

 ## Wanna try it?

 - Online: [Link](https://qw.adhesiontek.com/)
-- Offline: you can install it as a PWA.
+- Offline: PWA is broken, and I don't want to fix it.
 - Downloads: [Releases](https://github.com/AdhesionTek/Quantum-Wormhole/releases)

 ## Learn more?